Bantc/Green-cinnamon/README.md

 - some changes in dialog and panels to get rid of light grey lines.

 All you have to do is download the package and follow the instructions from commands.txt

+<b>NOTE: Currently it is mostly a tweak of colours in existing cinnamon.css file.
+Therefore each Mint update can override it back to default and instructions from commands.txt will have to be executed again.</b>